Have you decided to add a new (four-legged) member to your family?

 Once you choose your pet, you only need a few basic things before bringing them home.
 To help, consider what they do most:

 Make sure you have plenty of food for your pet, plus bowls to feed them from.
 Keep in mind that puppies need different nutrients than adult dogs, and the same goes for kittens and cats.
+You might also want to stock up on luxuries like hemp dog treats.
 Just ask the vet or your local pet store for help!
 And don’t forget to offer fresh water every day.

 Paw-fect tip: If you plan to store their food in the garage and don’t want to invite any other animals in, choose a solid container – mice and other rodents can burrow into the bags when they want a snack.